In this page

 Jira Service Mgmt. reports ticketing sla reporting business intelligence

 Jira Service Management is Atlassian's fast-growing IT service management offering for IT operations, customer service and business teams.
 Better Excel Exporter integrates with Jira Service Management and exports tickets, queues and other service related information like comments, SLA status, CSAT ratings, etc. to Excel reports.

 Not only the Jira Service Management custom field types (like SLA or Request Type) are supported, our app also integrates its Export drop-down menu to the Queue view, the most important screen in Jira Service Management.
 That allows exporting the tickets from a queue to a custom Excel report with one click.

 Learn more about the Jira Service Management integration

 See the Jira Service Management integration page for the tutorial video and the configuration guide.

 Advanced Roadmaps reports project management program management portfolio management roadmap

 Advanced Roadmaps for Jira is Atlassian's Project Portfolio Management (PPM) solution, an agile roadmapping and project planning app for Jira Software.
 It helps project managers see the big picture by combining multiple projects and resources on a single timeline.
-(It was formerly called Portfolio for Jira.)

 Better Excel Exporter exports the Advanced Roadmaps custom field values, including Target Start Date, Target End Date, Team, Parent Link and Original Story Points, to Excel.
 Using the power of JQL, you can create custom Excel reports from the complete portfolio, from multiple programs, from multiple plans, from multiple plan levels, or all these combined!